particle-iot/docs/src/content/en/photon/start.md

 ![Photons]({{assets}}/images/photon-plugged-in.jpg)

-- _(1) Photon_ Your Particle development board
+- _(1) Photon_: Your Particle development board
-- _(1) USB cable_ A male-to-micro USB cable is needed to power the Photon, and we'll cover more technical things later. **Included in Photon Kit and Prototyping Bundle.**
+- _(1) USB cable_: A male-to-micro USB cable is needed to power the Photon. **Included in Photon Kit and Prototyping Bundle.**

 If you purchased a Photon Kit or a Prototyping Bundle, you also received a *breadboard* to wire components to the Photon.

 In the next section, we'll teach you how to set up your device.
-Sweet!
-Let's power up your device and start blinking LEDs.

 Powering Your Photon
 ====